 MINT-Summer Academy for Refugees

-Since 2018, the Rostock International House, in cooperation with the association “Study in Germany, Rostock e.V.” and the Vice-Rectorate for International Affairs, Transfer and Communication Culture, has been offering the MINT Summer Academy every year - a preparatory summer school aimed specifically at prospective students with refugee background who have applied to study mathematics and natural sciences.
+Since 2018, the International Office, in cooperation with the association “Study in Germany, Rostock e.V.” and the Vice-Rectorate for International Affairs, Transfer and Communication Culture, has been offering the MINT Summer Academy every year - a preparatory summer school aimed specifically at prospective students with refugee background who have applied to study mathematics and natural sciences.

 Participants are given initial insights into various STEM subjects and receive intensive language support to help them better understand the content of lectures and seminars.